Emergency Preparation Resources

 Make a Claim

-A map is available that shows what is happening in your area, live - you might also like to browse the other resources available on the Water Corporation website.
+Further information and resources are available on the Water Corporation website, including a live Outages & Works map that shows what is happening live in your area.
 You can also call their 24/7 line for urgent assistance for faults during emergencies via 13 13 75.

 Outages & Works Map